Notes on the Geography of South Africa: Pietermaritzburg

 Of the same era, this is the desanctified Old Presbyterian Church of 1873.

 This legislative assembly building opened in 1889, while Natal awaited self-government.
-The builders skimped on detail but spent the savings on a statue of Victoria.
+The builders skimped on detailing and spent the savings on a statue of Victoria.

 Self-government came in 1893 and created the need for a legislative council, for which this building, next to the legislative assembly building, opened in 1902.
 The brick of the earlier building is replaced here by sandstone, but the fancy portico facing the street is blind.
 In compensation, it sports the royal arms.